Central Coast F.C.

 Central Coast FC is a Solomon Islands football club of Honiara, which plays in the Telekom S-League since 2020.
-Until 2019 they played in the Honiara Football League.
+Until 2019 they played in the Honiara Football League under the name CY Strikers.
 Besides football, the club also has a futsal section.
 They were founded by the natives of Malaita.

-Central Coast won their first Telekom S-League title in the 2021 season and their second title in the 2024 season.
+Central Coast won their first Telekom S-League title in the 2021 season; they proceeded to win their second and third in 2024 and 2025.